sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/EFSS-deployment/_index.md

     UPDATE oc_appconfig SET configvalue = 'another-secret' WHERE configkey = 'revaSharedSecret';
     ```

-    **Be aware**, that `shared_secret` must be the same in `reva.toml` file and ownCloud database.
-This secret uses Reva to authenticate the requests from ownCloud.
+    The `shared_secret` **must be** the same in `reva.toml` file and ownCloud database.
+This secret is used by Reva to authenticate requests from ownCloud.

-    Make sure that `revaSharedSecret` in there matches the `shared_secret` entry in the following sections of your `revad.toml` file:
+    Make sure that `revaSharedSecret` matches the `shared_secret` entry in the following sections of your `revad.toml` file:

    * `[grpc.services.storageprovider.drivers.nextcloud]`
    * `[grpc.services.authprovider.auth_managers.nextcloud]`